 - Wash or dry-clean all clothing and drapes.

 - Deodorize carpets and window coverings with odor counteractants such as OdorX 9-D-9 ($68 for 1 gallon) or No Smoke Odor Counteractant ($59 for 32 ounces).

 - Throw away all food that was not sealed in airtight containers.

 When You Need Professional Smoke Damage Cleanup

 If your home has had extensive smoke damage, before trying to tackle it on your own, check with a professional disaster restoration team.
 A certified team can often save structures and belongings that you may think are gone for good.
-Most companies provide free estimates, so it’s worth making a phone call to save as many of your possessions as possible.
+Most companies provide estimates, so it’s worth making a phone call to save as many of your possessions as possible.